-If you opt for the full-time course, you'll attend the University for 12 months, with between eight and ten hours of teaching scheduled a week during both teaching terms and supervised study during the dissertation term.
+If you opt for the full-time course, you'll attend the University for 12 months, with between eight and twelve hours of teaching scheduled a week during both teaching terms and supervised study during the dissertation term.

 The part-time route is designed to help you fit your studies around your other commitments.
 You should be able to complete the Certificate stage in eight months, the Diploma in 20 months and the full Masters in 31 to 35 months, or in a shorter amount of time, depending on when you begin your dissertation.
-You'll typically have four hours of teaching a week during each teaching term and supervised study during the dissertation terms.
+You'll typically have 3-5 hours of teaching a week during each teaching term and supervised study during the dissertation terms.

 If you have been out of higher education for a while, we provide skills sessions to help prepare you for studying again as well as sessions for non-native English speakers.